THEGeorgie/Particle-Renderer/README.md

 # Particle-Renderer

-A si,ple particle renderer using SDL
+A simple particle renderer using SDL